wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

     (7) The constable must not exercise the power in subsection (2) without a warrant, if it would be reasonably practicable to obtain a warrant.

-    Section 41: substituted, on 1 April 2000, by [section 30][254] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).
+    Section 41: replaced, on 1 April 2000, by [section 30][254] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).

     Section 41(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][255] of the Policing Act 2008 (2008 No 72).